 The many challenges of managing grants

 For a range of reasons, grant and contract budgeting and management is inherently tough for academic institutions.
 For starters, there is not a lot of consistency.
-Grants and contracts come from a wide spectrum of public and private sources, including large corporations, nonprofit organisations, and the federal government.
+Grants and contracts come from a wide spectrum of public and private sources, including large corporations, nonprofit organizations, and the federal government.
 The amounts, durations, parameters, and guidelines of the projects also vary dramatically.
 To top it off, a project can begin any day of the year, making attempts to get a clear big-picture view of the year’s ever-moving research activity extremely difficult.

 Complicating matters even more at the University of Arizona is the fact that the College of Engineering encompasses eight departments.
 Each department had developed its own system for managing grants and contracts, none of which were particularly effective at the department level, much less able to roll up to a top-line view and analysis of the research portfolio for the College of Engineering as a whole.